 - Abilities as empowerment (what things have the possibility of being done now or near future)

-- Abilities on-demand (what things are done on ‘need’ basis only)
+- Abilities on-demand (what things are done on a ‘need’ basis only)

 4. Self-perceived limitations

-- Insight on his/her perception of own disabilities
+- Insight into his/her perception of own disabilities

 - Reasons why some disabilities seem insurmountable

 - Reasons why some disabilities seem conquerable